MaxRan92/minesweeper/README.md

 - Medium: 10x10 board with 15 mines
 - Hard: 14x14 board with 30 mines

+These proportions make sure that approximately 15% of the cells contain a mine.

 ![Difficulty Level](https://github.com/MaxRan92/minesweeper/blob/main/docs/screenshots/difficulty-level.png)

 #### Choice between dig and flag

-Just like the original game, the user can decide to dig or flag the chosen cell This leads to a series of logical steps to take care of, such as:
+Just like the original game, the user can decide to dig or flag the chosen cell.
+This leads to a series of logical steps to be cared of, such as:
 - If the user wants to dig(flag) an undisclosed cell, the cell will be dug(flagged)
 - If the user wants to dig or flag an already dug cell, return alert message
 - If the user wants to dig an already flagged cell, return alert proposing to de-flag it first